keithalewis/papers/resume.md

 Analyzed large datasets of FX trades incorporating high frequency tick data in order to enhance alpha on the trade flow from a major ECN.

-### _Bloomberg LP_ Senior Software Engineer

-### _Banc of America Securities_ Principal
+### _Banc of America Securities_, Principal

 Developed the Equity Derivatives analytics library for the Equity Financial Products group.
 Delivered production quality libraries to the IT group.
 Built and supported the Excel add-in library used throughout the company.

-### _Morgan Stanley Dean Witter &amp; Co._ Vice President
+### _Morgan Stanley Dean Witter &amp; Co._, Vice President

 Responsible for running the technical side of Morgan Stanley's AAA subsidiary.
 Primary responsibilities were to ensure correct capital